Qudit-native measurement protocol for dynamical correlations using Hadamard tests: Numerical results

 \subsubsection{(Non-)Hermitian linear-response protocol}

 As well known in linear response theory, the response of the system to a weak (Hermitian) perturbation gives access to the two-time \emph{commutator} according to Kubo's formula~\cite{Kubo1957,Kubo1966}.
-More recently, it has been proposed to measure the two-time \emph{anti-commutator} by probing the linear response to a \emph{non-Hermitian} perturbation~\cite{Pan2020,Sticlet2022,Geier2022}.
+More recently, measuring the two-time \emph{anti-commutator} by probing the linear response to a \emph{non-Hermitian} perturbation was proposed~\cite{Pan2020,Sticlet2022,Geier2022}.
 Here, we employ such linear-response protocols to extract the response function directly in the time domain and benchmark the result against our Hadamard-test protocol.